Who we are:

 Colin has been involved in community work for most of his working life, performing for fund-raising activities and community occasions mainly in Canberra.
 In particular he was involved with Canberras traditional Carols by Candlelight for almost 30 years as a soloist and compere; the annual Canberra Rotary Club Senior’s Concert for 26 years as producer, the annual Canberra Legacy ANZAC Concert for 17 years as producer, the Lanyon Carols by Candlelight for 24 years as Musical Director and 10 years as MC.
 Colin was the Conductor for the annual Y Gymanfa Ganu (Welsh Singing Festival) Canberra for around 8 years and he was the Conductor for the Bible Society Hymnfest for some 11 years.
 As was the primary conductor of two Sing Australia groups, Colours and Blokes in Canberra for many years conducting the groups each week and conducting close on 100 different gigs in the community each year.

 Colin was a member of the ACT Regional Selection Committee for the Churchill Memorial Trust for 20 years.
 He is also a member of the ACT Churchill Fellows Association.

 Colin was a member of the Rotary Club of Canberra for 15 years.
 In that time he received two International Rotary Awards - The Paul Harris Fellowship and the Vocational Excellence Award.
 He was made an honorary life member by the Rotary Club of Canberra.

 On Australia Day 2000 he was awarded the Medal of the Order of Australia (OAM) for service to the community particularly in promoting Australian music and artists and singing in the Canberra Region.

 Margaret brings a strong background in Business Management to Sing Australia.

 She joined Sing Australia in April 2009 following a long and successful career as Area Manager ACT/Southern NSW for NNT Corporate Uniforms.

-This was an executive role within the company and in April 2006 Margaret spent time in New Zealand overseeing the management of the Auckland operation.
+Margaret held an executive role with NNT and in April 2006 Margaret spent time in New Zealand overseeing the management of the Auckland operation.
 During the 12 year with NNT Uniforms Margaret successfully built strong business links with both the private and public sectors and managed a number of major national accounts.